jdevfullstack/electronics-robotics-intro/README.md

 source: <https://whatis.techtarget.com/definition/semiconductor>

-4. Switch - the component that can disrupt the flow of a circuit.
+4. Switch - the component that can disrupt the flow of a circuit, thereby giving us control.